AntonioPrimera/laravel-test-scenarios/readme.md

 You can install this package to your project, in your dev dependencies via composer:

-`composer require --dev antonioprimera/laravel-test-contexts`
+`composer require --dev antonioprimera/laravel-test-scenarios`

+## Overview and basic concepts

+In order to create and use scenarios, you have to first create the "TestContext".
+The TestContext is nothing more than a fancy model factory, which should be smart enough to create models and adjust the settings and configuration of the application.
+In most cases, one TestContext is enough for an application.

+After the TestContext is created, you can create any number of scenarios, using this context.
+Inside a TestScenario, in the Scenario Setup method, you will use the TestContext methods to create the models and adjust the configuration and application settings.

+After you created the TestScenarios, you just instantiate them in your tests, and you can use the models created inside the scenarios and you can easily create more models, using the scenario context.

-## Creating Scenarios
+## Creating the Scenarios

-Test Contexts are a sort of model factories for Test Scenarios, and because each project has a different set of models and model relations, each project should have its own TestContext class.

-Each TestScenario class uses under its hood a specific TestContext class - preferably the one you created for your project.
-You can have any number of TestScenario classes using the same TestContext class.

-### Step 1: create the TestContext class for your project
+### Step 1: create a TestContext for your project

-Create your TestContext class, in your 'tests/TestContext' folder, by inheriting `AntonioPrimera\TestScenarios\TestContext`.
+Create your TestContext class, in your `tests/Context` folder, by inheriting `AntonioPrimera\TestScenarios\TestContext`.

 ### Step 2: create your model factory methods

-A TestContext will have various methods, used as factories, allowing you to create models.
+A TestContext will have various public methods, used as factories, allowing you to create models.
 For example, a TestContext for a Blog project would have methods like:

 ```php